Adam’s Rib (1949) dir. George Cukor

 w/ Burt Lancaster, Jean Simmons, Arthur Kennedy, Dean Jagger, Shirley Jones

 Movies like this Sinclair Lewis adaptation don’t come out of Hollywood very often.
 It’s an indictment of hypocrisy on one level, and, on another, it’s a study of hypocrisy’s all too human heart.
 Lancaster owns the film without dominating it or overshadowing his fellow actors.
 He is traveling salesman Gantry—slicker than slick yet sincere at heart.
 After a boxcar brawl and many miles walked, he stops into an African-American church and sings “I’m On My Way” with the congregation, seeming validated by their acceptance.
-He next joins a revival led by Sister Sharon (Simmons), with whom he falls in love.
-He prospers as an unorthodox evangelist until a former acquaintance, a prostitute (Jones), threatens to expose him.
+He next joins a revival led by Sister Sharon (Jean Simmons), with whom he falls in love.
+He prospers as an unorthodox evangelist until a former acquaintance, a prostitute (Shirley Jones), threatens to expose him.
 The text that introduces the film warns against letting children watch, reminding audiences that not all evangelists are fakes.
 This sets us up to think Gantry a fake.
 He’s not.
 He’s both passionate and practical, which is what makes him such a beguiling character.
 Lancaster, Jones, and writer Brooks all won Oscars.
+Also check out Elia Kazan’s A Face in the Crowd (1957), entry just below.

 The Eyes of Texas (1948) dir.
 William Witney